DanielCapannini/WaspSlicer/doc/How to build - Windows.md

 ---

-# Building PrusaSlicer on Microsoft Windows
+# Building WaspSlicer on Microsoft Windows

-~~The currently supported way of building PrusaSlicer on Windows is with CMake and MS Visual Studio 2013.
+~~The currently supported way of building WaspSlicer on Windows is with CMake and MS Visual Studio 2013.
 You can use the free [Visual Studio 2013 Community Edition](https://www.visualstudio.com/vs/older-downloads/).
 CMake installer can be downloaded from [the official website](https://cmake.org/download/).~~